 This course builds on ART 1124, Graphic Design I. The class further sharpens visual conceptualization and technical skills in graphic design.
-Students will develop a system to conceptualize solutions, solve visual problems using the principles of design, and execute designs leading to the production of portfolio quality pieces.
+Students will systematically research client needs, brainstorm ideas, conceptualize solutions, and solve visual problems using the principles of design.
+Students will then create designs leading to the production of portfolio quality pieces.
 Projects will focus on one or more of the disciplines of Graphic Design.
-(Prerequisites: ART 1124).
+(Prerequisites: ART 1124.
+Other requirements: None).